What is a recognized student organization?

 You will meet with a student who will help you to identify the kind (s) of service that you want to do and what opportunities are available on campus and in the local community.

 - Sign up for the volunteer email listserve.

 This listserve is e-mailed approximately once every two weeks and lists available service opportunities.
-Students can sign-up for the listserve in Room 209 HUB or by e-mailing the Student Activities office.
+Students can sign-up for the listserve in Room 103 HUB-Robeson Center or by e-mailing the Student Activities office.